peterfoo22/SuperhiProj3-InHouse/README.md

 5/1/2020-  Wrote another section called content where we setup the schema and setup the HTML output on the same page.

-5/2/2020- Worked with the add to cart form, and adding logic based on variants and product availables
+5/2/2020- Worked with the add to cart form, and adding logic based on variants and product availables, create json files to add quanitiy

+5/3/2020 - Validating and Invalidating the the addtocartform and adjusting the price based on the selected variant.

+5/4/2020= Finished up validating our addtocart form using our js file, and then started to add a mini cart functionality to the site.